roy-jingyang/OrdinoR-doc/source/index.rst

 ..
-OrgMiner documentation master file, created by sphinx-quickstart on Fri Dec 13 15:16:25 2019.
+OrdinoR documentation master file, created by sphinx-quickstart on Fri Dec 13 15:16:25 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.